swimmingly/swimmingly.github.io/_pages/other/overview.md

 To live fully, we need freedom.
 But an old mistake about government has captured us, especially here in America.
 This essay opens the cage.

-We will identify the reason for politics, examine the contradiction plaguing America's, and present the logical solution.
+We will identify the natural basis for politics and examine the contradiction plaguing America's.
+Then we will discuss a logical solution and how to apply it.

 ### politics